tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 However, there are no voice files, outro graphics, or language files.
-`welcome.mgl`, which I believe is the "welcome to sci-tek" audio, is not there, and nor is `satpic.mgl`, since .
-None of the alien data files are there.
+`welcome.mgl`, which I believe is the "welcome to sci-tek" audio, is not there, and nor is `satpic.mgl`, which isn't needed since the demo's spy satellite feature is disabled.
+None of the alien data files are there (you can only fight one alien in the demo, although the English language strings for the alien descriptions are still in the game code).

 There are two unique demo files: `demo.mgl` and `demo2.mgl`.
 These are probably the unique intro and outro screens.
 The file `scitek.mgl` is present, but it has